Bull Bear Ratio and How You Can Use this Indicator

-The ironic part though is that even the experts in the field are also wrong most of the times.
+The ironic part though is that even the experts in the field are also wrong most of the time.
 If you read in the previous section about how the bull bear ratio works, it should be evident by now.
 The survey is based on the responses from the experts.

 The experts are none but the hedge fund managers and investment advisors.
-The bull bear ratio is built on the responses from these so called market experts, you can see the irony.
+The bull bear ratio is built on the responses from these so-called market experts, you can see the irony.

 Using the bull bear ratio is very simple.
 Every time the reading reaches an extreme, you can expect the market to turn around.
 For example, when the bull bear ratio hits an extremely low reading you can anticipate the stock market to bounce.

 Conversely, when the bull bear ratio has an extremely high reading, you can expect a market correction.
 There is some subjectivity is involved though.
-In the general market practice is to stay cautious when the indicator rises above 60 percent or below 40 percent.
+In the general market, practice is to stay cautious when the indicator rises above 60 percent or below 40 percent.

 These levels start to show how extreme the optimism or the pessimism can get.